 Teenage was owned by Bill "Bass" Gordon and Ben Smith, both of whom had been singers (with the Colonials and the Ben Smith Quartet, respectively).
+[Note that he was called "Bass" Gordon, because that's the instrument he played.
+He was actually born Carter William Faison in Minneapolis.]
 A fast audition, a faster contract, and the Demens seemed to be on their way.

 There was a single session for Teenage in the summer of 1957, which produced four masters: "Take Me As I Am," "You Broke My Heart," "The Greatest Of Them All," and "Hey Young Girl."